-Mr. Black has served as a director of our Company since March 2016 and Chairman of the board since May 2020.
-Mr. Black also serves on the Nominating and Governance committee.
-Since 2001, Mr. Black has served as the Chief Executive Officer of SPS Commerce, Inc., a provider of cloud-based supply chain management solutions, where he also serves as a director.
-Mr. Black has announced his intent to retire as Chief Executive Officer from SPS Commerce, Inc. upon the appointment of his successor, at which time he will transition to the position of Executive Chair of the board.
+Mr. Black has served as a director of our Company since March 2016, including as Chairman of the Board from May 2020 to May 2023.
+From 2001 until his retirement in October 2023, Mr. Black served as the Chief Executive Officer of SPS Commerce, Inc., a provider of cloud-based supply chain management solutions, where he currently serves as Executive Chair of the board.
 Prior to joining SPS Commerce, Inc., Mr. Black was a Senior Vice President and Chief Financial Officer at Investment Advisors, Inc. Prior to his time at Investment Advisors, Inc., Mr. Black spent three years at PricewaterhouseCoopers.